Way Down South, Almost

 I looked around.
-Corporal Smith and our bugler, Billy were already getting 2 of the best looking horses the dead men had.
+Corporal Smith and our bugler, Billy were already getting two of the best looking horses the dead men had.
 Some found money went into the saddlebags and several side arms, both rifles, ammo, blankets, food and ‘what not’ were placed on the other horses we took and our already loaded pack mules to carry.
 Sgt.
 Williams carefully lifted the boy up onto one horse after asking him if he was strong enough to ride.
 His answer made up everyone’s mind, that we would not leave these two behind.
-“I am a man, Sir, if I can still breath I can ride.”
+“I am a man, Sir!
+If I can still breathe, I can ride.”

-“Missy, what is you name and can you ride a horse?”
+“Missy, what is your name and can you ride a horse?”

 “Bugler Cade, could you please loan Miss Sue a shirt and pants.
-We will get her changed soon and more appropriate riding clothes and boots in the next town, I do not think this town is a good place to buy things.
-Miss Sue, get a hat for you and Johnny, I don’t think they will mind.
-You can go with us all the way to a new home in Texas or we will let you off on the way at anywhere you choose.
-In any case, the money in your new saddlebags and those horses will get you both a new start.
-Worst case you can go home with me, Ma and Pa are used to me bringing home strays.”
+We will get her changed soon, and we will get more appropriate riding clothes and boots in the next town.
+I do not think this town is a good place to buy things.
+Miss Sue, get a hat for you and Johnny.
+I don’t think they will mind.
+You can go with us all the way to a new home in Texas, or we will let you off on the way at anywhere you choose.
+In any case, the money in your new saddlebags, and those horses, will get you both a new start.
+Worst case you can go home with me.
+Ma and Pa are used to me bringing home strays.”

 I knew it was the wrong thing to say the moment it left my lips.

-With that view now settled I picked her up, placed her on my own horse, mounted up, held her tight so she would not fall (Sure) and led my band of men out of town.
-Some smart ass started humming the wedding march and my seasoned soldiers seemed like they were trying to act like it was some party going on.
-We stopped outside of town, Miss Sue changed into Billy’s clothes and this time I helped her mount up on her own horse.
-I had to admit my hand pushed on a few places a might longer than necessary and that brought a smile on her face then had her stick her tongue out at me.
-Could this be love, I wondered.
+With that view now settled, I picked her up and placed her on my own horse.
+I mounted up, held her tight so she would not fall (suuure), and led my band of men out of town.
+Some smart ass started humming the wedding march, and my seasoned soldiers seemed like they were trying to act like there was some kind of party going on.
+We stopped outside of town and Miss Sue changed into Billy’s clothes.
+This time I helped her mount up on her own horse.
+I had to admit my hand pushed on a few places a might longer than necessary.
+That brought a smile on her face then had her stick her tongue out at me.
+Could this be love, I wondered?

-The next town had a general store and was big enough that we not only bought Miss Sue and Johnny boots and smaller hats, but we each got two sets of buckskins and moccasins to wear instead of the Grey's we had worn for so many years, the bill was paid in paper script and Greenbacks.
+The next town had a general store, and it was big enough that we not only bought Miss Sue and Johnny boots and smaller hats; but we each got two sets of buckskins and moccasins to wear, instead of the Gray’s we had worn for so many years.
+The bill was paid in paper script and Greenbacks.
 Sgt.
-Williams had exchanged whatever paper money the five dead men had for gold coins.
+Williams also exchanged whatever paper money the five dead men had for gold coins.
 Knowing him, he added a bit more gold for the kids in the event they choose to leave us.
-I never did ask Miss Sue just how old she was but there was no doubt that she was a woman by the way she filled out those buckskins, no doubt at all.
+I never did ask Miss Sue just how old she was, but there was no doubt that she was a woman by the way she filled out those buckskins; no, no doubt at all.

-Most all of us left of the troop were from the Fort Worth surrounds.
-There were a few who were from Abilene and Waco but we decided to stay together and settle there.
+Most all of us left of the troop, were from the Fort Worth surrounds.
+There were a few who were from Abilene and Waco, but we decided to stay together and settle near Fort Worth.
 That was fine by me.
-I had ridden with these boys for more than four years, some I knew before the war.
-They had, without exception, earned my trust, respect and were my family now.
+I had ridden with these boys for more than four years, and some I’d known before the war.
+They had, without exception, earned my trust and respect.
+They were my family now.
 I kept as near as was proper to Miss Sue, even following and watching over her at those times she needed to leave the camp some.
 I must admit to paying extra attention at the few times it was hot and we found a lake, stream or river to wash in.
 Yes, she was definitely all woman.
-I wondered if she was like 14-15, if 21 was too old for me to be her husband.
+I wondered, if she was fourteen or fifteen, was twenty-one too old for me to be her husband?

-We rode into town wearing what was left of our uniforms.
-(Except for Miss Sue and Johnny) Billy blew his horn, Miss Sue, carried the Rebel Flag and Johnny held what remained of the Texas State Flag we stated out with in 1861, all leading the troop back home.
-To many it might have seemed strange, but let me tell you, we all grew up around these parts and although we had changed some, those who meant anything did recognize us.
-There was not a dry eye on any we cared about either.
-We recognized kin, friends and even a few polecats we had no use for.
+We rode into town wearing what was left of our uniforms (except for Miss Sue and Johnny).
+Billy blew his horn, Miss Sue, carried the Rebel Flag, and Johnny held what remained of the Texas State Flag we had stated out with in 1861.
+They were leading the troop back home.
+To many it might have seemed strange, but let me tell you, we all grew up around these parts; and although we had changed some, those who meant anything did recognize us.
+There was not a dry eye on any we cared about, either.
+We recognized kin, friends, and even a few polecats we had no use for.
 It was like things had not changed much after all.

 Our Grand entrance into town did something else.
-Seeing Miss Sue and little Johnny lead us in carrying those flags made them feel a part of something they had not felt for a long time.
-They were now a part of the troop just like Bugle Boy Billy had become.
-They were not orphans any longer, in many ways each had a dozen men they might call ‘family’ now.
+Seeing Miss Sue and little Johnny lead us in, carrying those flags, made them feel a part of something they had not felt for a long time.
+They were now a part of the troop, just as Bugle Boy Billy had become.
+They were not orphans any longer!
+In many ways, each had a dozen men they might call ‘family’ now.
 That feeling was mutual.

-Two of the men had family near town so I sent them on their way.
+Two of the men had family near town, so I sent them on their way.
 Each had another man go with them, just in case.
-That left the eight of us plus Miss Sue, Johnny and Billy to stay in town or head out to the ranch.
+That left the eight of us, plus Miss Sue, Johnny and Billy to stay in town or head out to the ranch.
 Mr. Tompkins made the choice for us.
 With arms outstretched and tears in his eyes, he welcomed us home.
-I guess rooms, baths, meals and a night or two in a bed sounded pretty good to all of us.
+I guess rooms, baths, meals, and a night or two in a bed, sounded pretty good to all of us.
 Sgt.
-Williams and two other would spend the first night with the animals and the load they carried.
+Williams and two others would spend the first night with the animals, and the load they carried.
 We would make it up to them the next night though.